 - Manage Messages — This permission grants the ability to delete other users’ messages or pin messages in a channel.
-They also can manage reactions on a message, which means they can delete other users’ reactions.
+They also can manage reactions to a message, which means they can delete other users’ reactions.

 - Manage Channels — Anyone who has this permission can create, delete, rename, and reorder any channels or categories that they can see.
-It also allows someone to edit a channel’s topic along with other channel specific settings.
+It also allows someone to edit a channel’s topic along with other channel-specific settings.

 Permissions have a powerful impact on the success or failure of any Discord server.
 For now, let’s take a closer look at Role Hierarchy.

 Once You've Created Discord Server Roles, Configure Your Role Hierarchy

 The Role Hierarchy you use may alter how users interact with your service.
 The sequence in which roles are listed on the Roles page is referred to as the "role hierarchy."
 When determining permissions, a role that is higher than another role will be given priority and will appear higher on the sidebar.